-R9.
+R12.
 Asbestos Operations and Maintenance

 - a.
-Centers must comply with federal, state, and local regulations and Job Corps policy regarding asbestos-containing building materials (ACM).
-ACM is any material containing more than 1% asbestos.
-PACM is presumed asbestos-containing material.
-It is defined as follows: thermal system insulation and surfacing material found in buildings constructed no later than 1980.
-DFAM is available to provide technical clarification to the Contractor and the Contracting Officer's Representative. - b.
-ACM not immediately removed must be managed as part of an Asbestos Operations and Maintenance (O&M) program, in conformance with 29 CFR 1910.1001.
-Centers in which there are buildings containing ACM must have an O&M program that includes the following: - 1.
-Documentation, including copies of the initial asbestos survey report, subsequent ACM surveys or inspection reports, and all asbestos abatement records, and laboratory analysis and exposure monitoring results, which must be maintained on center in a centralized asbestos record depository indefinitely, and made available upon request. - 2.
-Designation of an Asbestos Coordinator who must be responsible for ensuring compliance with all asbestos standards, regulations, and policies.
+Centers must comply with federal, state, and local regulations and Job Corps policy regarding asbestos-containing building materials (ACBM). - b.
+ACBM not immediately removed must be managed as part of an Asbestos Operations and Maintenance (O&M) program, in conformance with 29 CFR 1910.1001 and 40 CFR Part 763.
+Centers in which there are buildings containing ACBM must have an O&M program that includes the following: - Documentation, including copies of the initial asbestos survey report, subsequent ACBM surveys or inspection reports, and all asbestos abatement records, and laboratory analysis and exposure monitoring results, which must be maintained on center in a centralized asbestos record depository indefinitely, and made available upon request.

+- 2. Designation of an Asbestos Coordinator who must be responsible for ensuring compliance with all asbestos regulations and policies.
 The designated Asbestos Coordinator must receive initial training in asbestos O&M within one month of appointment.
-Training must consist of a minimum of 16 hours of both classroom and practical asbestos O&M training provided by an EPA-accredited training provider.

-- 3. Annual asbestos awareness training for all employees (including custodial and maintenance employees) and contract employees.
+Training must consist of a minimum of 16 hours of both classroom and practical asbestos O&M training provided by an EPA-accredited training provider. - 3.
+Annual asbestos awareness training for all employees (including custodial and maintenance employees) and contract employees.
 Initial training must consist of a minimum of two hours of training within one week of hire. - 4.
 Annual refresher training for the Asbestos Coordinator and all custodial/maintenance employees.
 Documentation of training must be maintained in the central asbestos record depository as well as the individual's personnel file. - 5.
-Notification of the presence of asbestos within center buildings to all students and staff at least annually through a written notice or posting of a statement in the common areas of all buildings containing asbestos.
-The notice must contain a brief description of the location and type of ACM, and the name and contact information for the designated Asbestos Coordinator. - 6.
-Posting of asbestos warning signs in all mechanical rooms, crawlspaces, custodial closets, or other work areas where students or staff reasonably can be expected to enter, and which contain ACM and/or PACM.
-Warning signs must meet the requirements specified in 29 CFR 1910.1001, including the requirement to post the signs so that they are visible immediately upon entering the room or workspace.
-Also see the requirements for posting signs for regulated areas, defined in 29 CFR 1910.1001(b) and 29 CFR 1910.1001(j)(3).
-The requirements for respirators are in 29 CFR 1910.1001(g).
-The requirements for medical surveillance are in 29 CFR 1910.1001(l). - 7.
-Inspection of all ACM in center buildings at least twice each year to verify the physical condition and identify any significant damage.
-Evidence of significant damage and/or other deterioration in physical condition that presents a potential health hazard must be reported to the Office of Job Corps and Regional Office via the Significant Incident Reporting (SIR) System. - 8.
-Repair or abatement of ACM must be performed by licensed asbestos abatement contractors.
-Clean-up of damaged ACM by Job Corps personnel is strictly prohibited. - 9.
-Review and documentation of all CTST or center-managed renovation projects by the Asbestos Coordinator to ensure that no ACM will be affected by the proposed project.
-The center's Asbestos Coordinator will ensure that the proper warning signs are posted in the work area per 29 CFR 1910.1001. - 10.
-All required documentation and records are the property of the Department of
+Notification of the presence of asbestos within center buildings to all students and employees at least annually through a written notice or posting of a statement in the common areas of all buildings containing asbestos.
+The notice must contain a brief description of the location and type of ACBM, and the name and contact information for the designated Asbestos Coordinator. - 6.
+Posting of asbestos warning signs in all mechanical rooms, crawlspaces, custodial closets, or other work areas where maintenance or custodial employees may come into contact with ACBM.
+Warning signs must meet the requirements specified in 29 CFR 1910.1001, and must be posted so as to be visible immediately upon entering the room or workspace. - 7.
+Inclusion of employees and contract employees working in areas where ACBM is present in the center's respiratory protection program and medical surveillance program. - 8.
+Inspection of all ACBM in center buildings at least twice each year to verify the physical condition and identify any significant damage.
+Evidence of significant damage and/or other deterioration in physical condition that presents a potential health hazard must be reported to the Office of Job Corps and Regional Office via the Significant Incident Reporting (SIR) System. - Repair or abatement of ACBM must be performed by licensed asbestos abatement contractors.
+Clean-up of damaged ACBM by Job Corps personnel is strictly prohibited. - 10.
+Review and documentation of all CTST or center-managed renovation projects by the Asbestos Coordinator to ensure that no ACBM will be affected by the proposed project.
+The center's Asbestos Coordinator will ensure that the proper warning signs are posted in the work area per 29 CFR 1910.1001.